-Around this time I met, dated, and eventually married Dave.
-We were deeply in love with one another.
-Our life consisted of working, going on holidays, enjoying our family and friends’ company and generally enjoying life to the full, and with the exception of his dear mother dying of cancer, life’s problems seemed to pass us by.
-I was devastated when I learned that our relationship was over.
+Around this time I met Dave my first and deep love.
+Our life consisted of working, going on holidays, enjoying our family and friends’ and generally enjoying life to the full, and with the exception of his dear mother dying of cancer, life’s problems seemed to pass us by.
+I was devastated when I learned that after being together for ten years, our relationship was over.
 Dave had found someone else.
-Not only did we have to break up after being together for ten years, I wasn’t legally married in the first place.
-I couldn’t bear to be close to Dave, as I still loved him very much, so we sold our home and I moved back to Dundalk.
+I was sick with grief.
+My whold world revolved around him and so it was a big shock to have to sell our home and for me to move back to Dundalk.

 The initial months that followed were horrible.
 My whole life had changed.
 Everything that was familiar to me had disappeared.
 I had no work, no home, and no husband.
 All of my friends were in Dublin.
-I had no idea how to start over again.
-Indeed, I felt that it was impossible to start again and at twenty-eight I thought my life was over and that I would never meet or love another man as I did Dave.
+I had no idea how to start over again and at twenty-eight I thought my life was over and that I would never meet or love another man as I did Dave.
 Because I had, up to then, lived a fairly sheltered life, this situation was crippling and I had no idea how to cope.

 Monday 9 April 2007